uldyssian-sh/aws-eks-ent-multi-az-cluster/docs/wiki/Home.md

-# Enterprise EKS Multi-AZ Cluster Wiki
+# AWS Enterprise EKS Multi-AZ Cluster Wiki

-Welcome to the comprehensive documentation for the **Enterprise EKS Multi-AZ Cluster** - a production-ready Kubernetes platform designed for mission-critical workloads.
+Welcome to the comprehensive documentation for the **AWS Enterprise EKS Multi-AZ Cluster** - a production-ready Kubernetes platform designed for mission-critical workloads.

 ## 🎯 Project Overview